aqnemo32/project_f1_dah/README.md

 IMPORTANT FILES

-The Python script that does all the fitting and contains all the results is the pyroot_test.py (Requires ROOT, numpy and matplotlib.pyplot)
+The Python script that does all the fitting and contains all the results is the pyroot_test.py (Requires ROOT, numpy, matplotlib.pyplot and freedman from funtions)

 The work through for cleaning the data using transverse momenta is in data_cleaning.ipynb (Requires numpy and matplotlib.pyplot)